food & drink · attractions & tours ·

 Soy Cafe

-This green-thumb take on a traditional coffee shop is sure to give you a boost of peace while working.
-Its spacious backyard patio is the perfect solution when you feel like you’ve been cooped up in your home for too long.
-Veggie lovers and omnivores alike can rejoice; this hotspot features an exclusively vegan, comfort-food style menu ranging from savory soups to decadent baked treats.
+This green-thumb take on a traditional coffee shop is sure to boost your zen while working.
+Its spacious backyard patio is the perfect solution when you feel like you’ve been cooped up inside for too long.
+This hotspot features an exclusively vegan, comfort-food style menu ranging from savory soups to decadent baked treats.
 Soy Cafe calls itself casual-comfy, so leaving the house doesn’t necessarily mean needing to ditch the sweatpants WFH typically entails.

 Where: 630 N 2nd St.